jacksonianrtaylor/movie_rec_proj/README.md

 ### Feature_2:

 Feature_2 is a weighted average of the all the users ratings besides the target movie.
-The weighting for each rated movie is based on how similarity the target movie is to the rated movies.
+The weighting for each rated movie is based on how similar the target movie is to the rated movies.
 The similarity is determined by cosine similarity between the normalized tf-idf vectors of the word counts of the target movie and the normalized tf-idf vectors of the word counts of other movies provided by the user.